-\begin{lemma} If $K$ is a type 2 heavy component, then there exists a (possibly partial) EF orientation $\pi^K$ of $K$ such that \begin{enumerate} \item for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; and \item at most one edge is oriented between each pair of vertices. \end{enumerate} Moreover, $\pi^K$ can be constructed in polynomial time. \end{lemma} \begin{proof} Since $K$ is a type 2 heavy component, $K$ is non-trivial and the heavy edges of $K$ do not induce a multitree.
+\begin{lemma} If $K$ is a type 2 heavy component, then there exists a (possibly partial) EF orientation $\pi^K$ of $K$ such that \begin{enumerate} \item for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; and \item at most one edge is oriented between each pair of vertices. \end{enumerate} Moreover, $\pi^K$ can be found in polynomial time. \end{lemma} \begin{proof} Since $K$ is type 2, it is non-trivial and the heavy edges of $K$ do not induce a multitree.
 Let $T$ be a spanning tree of $K$ that consists of only heavy edges.
-Since the heavy edges of $K$ do not induce a multitree, there is a heavy self-loop at some vertex $v$ or there are two vertices $v \neq w$ that are joined by heavy edges but not joined by a tree edge belonging to $T$.
+Since the heavy edges of $K$ do not induce a multitree, there is a heavy self-loop at some vertex $v$ or there are two vertices $v \neq w$ that are joined by a heavy edge and not joined by a tree edge of $T$.
 Orient all tree edges of $T$ in the direction away from $v$.
 Then, orient either a self-loop at $v$ toward $v$ in the first case, or exactly one heavy edge between $v, w$ toward $v$ in the second case.

-In either case, each vertex receives exactly one incident heavy edge, so condition (1) holds.
-Moreover, condition (2) holds by construction.
-The fact that no vertex envies another follows immediately from combining conditions (1) and (2).
+In either case, each vertex receives exactly one incident heavy edge, so (1) holds.
+The construction implies (2).
+Moreover, (1)--(2) imply $\pi^K$ is EF.
 On the other hand, it is clear that $\pi^K$ can be constructed in polynomial time. \end{proof}

-We now show a useful orientation extension lemma that allows us to extend a partial orientation by orienting all unoriented edges between two vertices and all self-loops thereof, in a way that preserves envy-freeness.
-In order to do this, we require the following theorem due to Plaut and Roughgarden~\cite{plaut2020almost} for finding EFX orientations between two agents.